Protochlamydia naegleriiphila

 Protochlamydia naegleriiphila is an intracellular parasite of amoeba.
 This Protochlamydia species can be an etiological factor of pneumonia in humans when present in the Naegleria amoeba, which lives in human lungs.

 Morphology

-P. naegleriiphila is a gram negative cocci, and is generally about 1 μm in diameter.
+Protochlamydia naegleriiphila is a gram negative cocci, and is generally about 1 μm in diameter.
 The organism exists in three distinct morphological phases: elementary bodies, crescent bodies and reticulate bodies, which are associated with the phases of infection in amoeba.
 Elementary bodies generally have a smoother appearance and are smaller, whereas reticulate bodies are larger and have a rougher cell shape.

 Metabolism

 The metabolism of this organism depends on its morphological phase.
 Elementary and crescent bodies are the spore-like state of the organism, and are metabolically inert.
 Reticulate bodies are the active, dividing phase of the organism, and are metabolically active.
 When the organism is within an amoeba and is dividing, it is thought to use mainly the host ATP directly for energy, rather than through gaining ATP indirectly from the host through catabolism of host molecules.
 However, studies from the closely related Chlamydia trachomatis show that the organism is still capable of glycolysis.